Eddclectic/revenue_dutch/README.md

 * Provide excellent Customer Service
 * Build community and engagement where customers can share their experience with the brand

-**Product Category**
+**Product Category** <br>
-* These are the recommendations to improve profit for the low revenue middle-aged and youth product category.
+These are the recommendations to improve profit for the low revenue middle-aged and youth product category.
-* Increase sales campaign on UpToDate and exciting features on Middle-Aged and Youth friendly item categories
-* like Audio, Games and Toys, Movies, Music and Audio books, and Cameras and Camcorders.
+* Increase sales campaign on Uptodate and exciting features on Middle-Aged and Youth friendly product categories like Audio, Games and Toys, Movies, Music and Audio books, and Cameras and Camcorders.
 * Encourage Cross-Selling and Up-Selling by promoting buying of low AOV products at a discount price in addition to high AOV categories at a higher price so as to increase the sales of both products.
 The low AOV products are the more middle-aged and youth type of items.
 * Set up a minimum order value for free shipping and discounts for the low AOV product category.

-**Quarter Revenue**
+**Quarter Revenue** <br>
-* These are the recommendations for increasing revenue for low revenue quarters Q2 and Q3
+These are the recommendations for increasing revenue for low revenue quarters Q2 and Q3
 * Use clearance Sales on Q2 and Q3 to clear out old inventory and freeing up capital for new stock.
 * Introduce new seasonal products suitable for the Middle-aged and Youths in Q2 and Q3.
 * Generate urgency for customers to shop in Q2 and Q3 by creating limited time offer through time-sensitive sales events within this period.